canincarlos/LastCatStanding/README.md

 Boiler plate HTML, CSS and JavaScript were implemented that utilized jQuery and Bootstrap.

-Next the onClick event was coded with photo URL's hardcoded and the winner array created and tested.
+Next, the onClick event was coded with photo URL's hardcoded and the winner array created and tested.
 After which the API endpoint was connected; and the tournament mechanics fine-tuned to achieve their goal.

 Now that the mechanics of the application were established, code optimization took centerstage; the first step was moving the processVote, roundChange, and winRound mechanics out of the onClick event, and into their own functions.
-Next was cleaning up the CSS, an odd combination of classes and ids were used to identify DOM elements and coordinate their changes, in accordance with gameplay.
+Next was cleaning up the CSS, a combination of classes and ids were used to identify DOM elements and coordinate their changes, in accordance with gameplay.
+These names were reduced where possible.

-Now I added preliminary flourishes, and the extra-credit option, that would help going forward.
+Then I added preliminary flourishes, and the extra-credit option, that would help going forward.

-Background-color for the competition space
+ 1) Background-color for the competition space
-Preparing Local Storage to retain winning images Adding a headline to track competition rounds.
+ 2) Preparing Local Storage to retain winning images
+ 3) Adding a headline to track competition rounds.

 ## Taking a break ...